Duvet

+The term duvet is mainly British, especially in reference to the bedding.
+The term is rare in US English, where it typically refers to the cover, not the bedding itself.

+Duvets originated in rural Europe and were filled with the down feathers of ducks or geese.
+The best quality feathers are taken from the eider duck, whose feathers are known for their effectiveness as a thermal insulator.

+In Britain, prior to the 1970s, a similar form of bedding was called an eiderdown.
+The British eiderdown was thinner than its continental equivalent.
+It was placed atop a sheet and blankets, for extra warmth, rather than being used instead of a sheet and blankets.

 Name

 The word duvet is of French origin, meaning "down".
 Its first known mention in English came in 1759, when Samuel Johnson used it in one of The Idler series of essays.
 Duvets are often more commonly known by other names outside of Europe.

-Australia
+Australia and Europe

 Originally called a continental quilt, duvets are commonly referred to in Australia by the generic trademark doona.
 The Doona brand of duvets were originally manufactured by the Melbourne-based textile company Kimptons and became popular in the 1970s, with the brandname eventually becoming a generic term in Australian English.
 After a series of mergers and acquisitions, Tontine Group has held the Doona trademark since 1991.
+Kimptons' adoption of the term "doona" is generally held to be from the Danish "dyne" (pronounced du-neh), meaning eiderdown, originally from the Norse "dýna".
+The word occurs in similar form also in Swedish and Norwegian; elsewhere other variants are also found such as "dunyha" in Hungarian and also, with the same meaning, in Romani or Romany, the language of the travelling Romani people of Europe.

 Asia

-In Asian countries like India and Pakistan, duvets are known as "ralli quilts" or razai.
+In South Asian countries like India and Pakistan, duvets are known as "ralli quilts" or razai.

 Americas

-In American English, duvets may be called a comforter; however a comforter is generally used to refer to a slightly different type of bedding that is not as thick, does not have a cover, and is often used over a top sheet.
+In American English, a duvet may be called a comforter; however, comforter is generally used to refer to a slightly different type of bedding that is not as thick, does not have a cover, and is often used over a top sheet.